 The company makes financial provisions to cover the materialisation of potential environmental risks.
-In addition, Naturgy has guarantees to cover the occurrence these risks in the insurance policies it has taken out.
+In addition, Naturgy has guarantees to cover the occurrence of these risks in the insurance policies it has taken out.
 Specifically, the insurance policies that the company has contracted and in which there is environmental coverage are:

-- Environmental liability insurance: limit contracted for a value of Euros 150 million per loss event and in the annual aggregate. - Liability coverage for sudden and accidental pollution in the general public liability policy: Limit of Euros 520 million per loss event. - Protection and compensation insurance: maximum limit of US dollar 500 million per loss event, in accordance with the Rules of the UK P&I CLUB 2018 (Charterers), to cover the liabilities for pollution arising from chartering vessels.
+- Environmental liability insurance: limit contracted for a value of Euros 150 million per loss event and in the annual aggregate. - Liability coverage for sudden and accidental pollution in the general public liability policy: Limit of Euros 520 million per loss event. - Protection and compensation insurance: maximum limit of US Dollars 500 million per loss event, in accordance with the Rules of the UK P&I CLUB 2018 (Charterers), to cover the liabilities for pollution arising from chartering vessels.

-- Approval of the Global Environmental Policy. - Approval of the Environmental Plan 2018-2022, with actions, monitoring indicators and global objectives to strengthen environmental and climate change governance, reduce greenhouse gas emissions, promote renewable gas and the circular economy, protect biodiversity and develop natural capital. - Recognition of Naturgy by CDP as a world leader for its action against climate change (2018 A List), the only Spanish energy company awarded this recognition. - Application for closure of all coal-fired power stations. - Growth of renewable power with low or zero emission. - Development of renewable gas projects. - Promotion of sustainable mobility. - Extension of the biodiversity actions and plans.
+- Approval of the Global Environmental Policy. - Approval of the Environmental Plan 2018-2022, with actions, monitoring indicators and global objectives to strengthen environmental and climate change governance, reduce greenhouse gas emissions, promote renewable gas and the circular economy, protect biodiversity and develop natural capital. - Recognition of Naturgy by CDP as a world leader for its action against climate change (2018 A List), the only Spanish energy company awarded this recognition. - Application for closure of all coal-fired power stations. - Growth of renewable power with low or zero emission. - Development of renewable gas projects. - Promotion of sustainable mobility. - Extension of the biodiversity actions and plans. - Progress in the certification of new environmental management systems pursuant to ISO 14001. - Implementation in the gas distribution network in Spain of a new, more precise methodology for estimating methane emissions in networks based on a calculation by events, in accordance with the future European standard.